SESYNC-ci/gis-abm-lesson/docs/_slides/conclude.md

 ===

-Review
+## Review

-- You learned about pros/cons of GIS data and Netlogo.
+- You learned about pros/cons of GIS data and Netlogo
 - You searched for, obtained, reviewed GIS data
 - You loaded GIS data into Netlogo and displayed it
 - You applied GIS attributes to Netlogo patches and turtles